maxd-nordic/sdk-nrf/applications/connectivity_bridge/README.rst

    * - UART_1
      - CDC_1

-See :ref:`thingy91_serialports` for information on the baud rate configuration for Thingy:91 serial ports.
+See :ref:`thingy91_serialports` for information on the baud rate configuration for Thingy:91 (X) serial ports.

 The application adds the functionality of a USB Mass Storage device, which contains several utility files such as a :file:`README.txt` file.